AllenDowney/Portfolio/cv.md

 “A model for speedup of parallel programs”, U.C.
 Berkeley Technical Report CSD-97-933, January 1997.

-\`\`A note on ‘The Limited Performance Benefits of Migrating Active Processes for Load Sharing,’" with M. Harchol-Balter, U.C.
+“A note on ‘The Limited Performance Benefits of Migrating Active Processes for Load Sharing,’” with M. Harchol-Balter, U.C.
 Berkeley Technical Report CSD-95-888, November 1995.

 ### Videos/Webcasts: